-From Slope Mountain north, continuous permafrost lies beneath the surface.
-Only tough, ground-hugging plants can survive the frozen ground, frigid temperatures, icy winds, and weak sunlight.
+North of the Brooks Range, spruce and birch forests give way to an expanse of arctic tundra.
+Only tough, ground-hugging plants can survive the frozen ground, frigid temperatures, icy winds, and short growing season.
 In this treeless landscape you can see animals from great distances.